kbase/kb_sdk/doc/building_sdk.md

-#### Building SDK
+## Building the SDK

 System Dependencies:

  - Mac OS X 10.8+ or Linux. kb-sdk does not run natively in Windows, but see [here](doc/FAQ.md#windows) for more details.
- - Java JRE 7 or 8 (9 is currently incompatible) http://www.oracle.com/technetwork/java/javase/downloads/index.html
+ - Java JRE 8: http://www.oracle.com/technetwork/java/javase/downloads/index.html (9 is currently incompatible; the SDK will run on Java 7, but using the more modern Java 8 is recommended)
  - (Mac only) Xcode https://developer.apple.com/xcode
  - git https://git-scm.com
  - Docker https://www.docker.com (for local testing)